Workplace & Career

 - Forced warmth when the relationship is cold.
 Insincerity is obvious.
 Keep it short and neutral instead.

 That last point matters most when things are tense.
-If you have ever typed "boss sabotaging me" into a search bar after a rough week, a gushing birthday message will ring false to both of you.
-Send something brief and professional, such as "Happy birthday, hope you have a good one," and leave it there.
-You can be cordial without being fake.
+If you have ever typed "boss sabotaging me" into a search bar after a rough week, a gushing birthday celebration message will ring false to both of you.
+Send something brief and professional, and leave it there.

 Strained dynamics also shape what you write.
-When the usual mode of your boss talking to an employee is criticism, a neutral one-liner protects you.
-You acknowledge the day, you keep your dignity, and you give nothing that could be misread.
+When the usual mode of boss talking to employee is criticism, a neutral one-liner protects you.
+You acknowledge the day and keep your dignity.
 For more on difficult workplace signals, see our breakdown of the quiet signs a colleague resents your wins.

 Timing and channel finish the job.
-Send it on the actual day, ideally in the morning, so it does not look like an afterthought.
-Pick the channel that matches your closeness: a card for formal teams, a Slack thread for casual ones, a private text for a real connection.
+Send your happy birthday wishes on the actual day, ideally in the morning, so the message does not look like an afterthought.
+Pick the channel that matches your closeness.

 Related guides